Public Transport in Canberra (ACTION / Transport Canberra: buses and light rail) operates with a single integrated fare system.

 - Children under 5 travel free and do not require a ticket

-- ACT Residents 70 years of age or older are eligible for free travel at any time when using an ACTION Gold Card.
+- ACT Residents 70 years of age or older are eligible for free travel at any time when using an ACTION Gold Card or Over 70s MyWay card.

 - For full concession rules, refer to Transport Canberra website as listed below.